 To address the vanishing gradient issue in ReLU activation function when x < 0 we have something called Leaky ReLU which was an attempt to fix the dead ReLU problem.
 Let’s understand leaky ReLU in detail.

 This was an attempt to mitigate the dying ReLU problem.
 The function computes

 The concept of leaky ReLU is when x < 0, it will have a small positive slope of 0.1.
 This function somewhat eliminates the dying ReLU problem, but the results achieved with it are not consistent.
-Though it has all the characteristics of a ReLU activation function, i.e., computationally efficient, converges much faster, does not saturate in positive region.
+Though it has all the characteristics of a ReLU activation function, i.e., computationally efficient, it converges much faster but does not saturate in the positive regions.

 The idea of leaky ReLU can be extended even further.
-Instead of multiplying x with a constant term we can multiply it with a hyperparameter which seems to work better the leaky ReLU.
+Instead of multiplying x with a constant term, we can multiply it with a hyperparameter which seems to work better with the leaky ReLU.
 This extension to leaky ReLU is known as Parametric ReLU.